BrickMMO/console-v1/README.md

 # BrickMMO Laravel CMS

-This repository is a simple PHP CMS using Laravel used tp manage my personal portfolio.
+This repository is a simple PHP CMS using Laravel used to manage the BrickMMO LEGO® City.

+***

-## Requirements:
+## Repository Resources

 * [BrickMMO](https://www.brickmmo.com/)
 * [Laravel](https://laravel.com/)